hyskylord/IndexCalculator/README.md

 # IndexCalculator
-A funny C++ program to compute the best upper bound for existence of n-complement with given index
+A funny C++ program to compute the best upper bound for existence of n-complement with given index.

 Input: The index to control divisibility.